Amber gets a new CEO as it goes global with game dev outsourcing

 Former Keywords Studios executive Jaime Gine will become the new CEO of Amber, a game development services firm based in Bucharest, Romania.

 Former CEO Mihai Pohontu will become executive chairman, and veteran game developer Brian Waddle will join as the head of business development.
-Pohontu will the company’s strategic initiatives in the areas of innovation, community and growth.
+Pohontu will the company’s strategic initiatives in the areas of innovation, community, and growth.

-Jaime Gine was previously the former chief customer officer at Keywords Studios and a 15-years veteran of Electronic Arts where he served as vice president of international development services.
+Jaime Gine was previously the chief customer officer at Keywords Studios and a 15-years veteran of Electronic Arts, where he served as a vice president of international development services.
 During his five years at Keywords, the team grew the company’s market value from $100 million to more than $2.5 billion.
 Gine’s job will be to help the company grow faster, possibly through acquisitions.

-Waddle, meanwhile, has been a senior global sales and marketing executive in the games industry for 16 years, having successfully led these functional roles at companies such as Virtuos and Havok.
+Waddle has been a senior global sales and marketing executive in the games industry for 16 years, having successfully led these functional roles at companies such as Virtuos and Havok.
 He is also a board member at Telltale Games, with a strong background in mergers and acquisitions.

 Webinar